BogdanaZ/opp-team-routing/README.md

 ## 2.Components of router

 - Create a component where you have an example that explains:

   - Router
   - Route
   - Routes
   - RouterOutlet

+- Add that component in navbar with a route

 ## 3.Components of router

+- Create a component where you have an example that explains:
   - RouterLink
   - RouterLinkActive
   - ActivatedRoute
   - RouterState
   - RouteLink Parameters array
+- Add that component in navbar with a route

 ## 4. Module